o3de/o3de-multiplayersample/Documentation/PackedAssetBuilds.md

 The above commands will create two bundle files: `engine.pak` and `game_pc.pak` in `\path\to\o3de-multiplayersample\AssetBundling\Bundles` folder.
 These pak files will need to be copied along with to the monolithic game launchers to create a stand-alone final game build.

+For 23.05 build of o3de-multiplayersample, the expected sizes of these pack files on Windows are:
+* `engine_pc.pak` - around 72 MB
+* `game_pc.pak` - around 1046 MB

 ### Create the Launcher Zip file

 Use the following .bat file or equivalent copy steps to create a directory with the launchers in it: